mivano/azure-cost-cli/README.md

     what-if            Run what-if scenarios

 ```

+Starting from version `0.35`, you can select a different scope besides only subscription.
+Specify subscription id and resourcegroup name, billing account and/or enrollment account to scope the request to that level.

 > When you do not specify a subscription id, it will fetch the actively selected one of the `az cli` instead.